Jinxiang, Zhejiang: Lion Mountain / Shizi Mountain

 Shizi Mountain is located in the northeast of Jinxiang.
 The highest point of Lion Hill is about 60 meters.
 The outline and shape of the mountain looks like a lion, so people named it Lion Mountain.
 There is a park built on the mountain, called Lion Mountain Park, was built in 1983 with funding from Jinxiang entrepreneurs.
 The Park is famous for its cherry blossoms that bloom in spring and plum blossoms in winter.
 The species of cherry blossoms and plum blossoms in Lion Mountain Park is called Da Hong Ying and red plum blossoms, were donated and planted by local entrepreneurs and Jinxiang Government.
 As of 2017, there are more than 300 cherry blossom trees on both sides of a 700-meter-long road in Lion Mountain, which is the main scenic spot of the Lion Mountain during the blooming season.

 Jinxiang Museum

 Jinxiang Museum is located in Yingxu Road, center of Jinxiang, covers an area of 1,500 m2.
 It was built in the early period of Republic of China (about 1912), with brick and wood mixed structure, which shows a unique typical 'Baroque' architecture style.
 The land originally belonged to a rich Family ("Fangs Family") of Jinxiang.
 After the liberation of China, it was confiscated by the Province Government and used as a military barracks, then it was used as the office of Jinxiang Government.
-In 2004, it was listed as an "Cultural Protection Unit" of Cangnan County, Zhejiang Province, and then rebuilt into Jinxiang Museum.
+In 2004, it was listed as a "Cultural Protection Unit" of Cangnan County, Zhejiang Province, and then rebuilt into Jinxiang Museum.

 Jinxiang Museum has two floors.
 The first floor mainly exhibits the artifacts and history of humanities before the Ming Dynasty.
 The second floor hall mainly presents the historical changes and development of Jinxiang from the Qing Dynasty to modern times.